melles1991/usecuewebsite/_posts/2018-11-11-goodbye-google.md

 I did the only thing I could do: I replaced Google Maps on every single website I hosted.
 It costed me thousands of dollars in lost income.
 I replaced Google Maps by [the open-source Leaflet library](https://leafletjs.com/) and Open Street Maps or by a self-rolled SVG maps solution (see: [beukenbuurt.amsterdam](https://beukenbuurt.amsterdam/)).
 It has an up-side: Leaflet has much better documentation than Google Maps and my self-rolled SVG solution is fully GDPR complaint.

 Google as a partner in web development?
 Never again!
-Google, you can stick your over-priced data-leaking Compute Engine and all its API's in a place where the sun does not shine...
+Google, you can stick your over-priced Compute Engine and all its API's in a place where the sun does not shine...
 Yes...
-I mean an unused data center.
+I mean one of those unused data centers you own.
 Goodbye Google.